Itraconazole (By mouth)

 Capsule, Liquid, Tablet

-- Take the capsule and tablet with a full meal.
-Take the oral liquid without food.
+- Capsule or tablet: Take it with a full meal.
+Oral liquid: Take it without food.

 - Take the tablets at the same time each day.

 - Oral liquid: Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
 Swish the oral liquid in your mouth for several seconds and then swallow it.